It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

-Wellington Chocolate Factory’s products are made lovingly and intentionally, and should be savoured in the same way.
-With a commitment to ethical trade and bean-to-bar transparency, New Zealand's first bean-to-bar factory open to the public crafts perfect morsels that come beautifully presented in wrappers designed by local artists.
+Wellington Chocolate Factory’s products are made with a commitment to ethical trade and transparency.
+It's New Zealand's first bean-to-bar factory open to the public, and the team create perfect morsels that come in beautiful packaging by local artists.
 Be sure to try their most popular bar, salted brittle caramel.

-This zany little craft beer bar, tucked in the middle of the laneway, is decorated largely from recycled materials, with plastic buckets for lampshades and awnings made from old skis.
-Golding's Free Dive is a free house, meaning they can put anything they like on tap with no obligations to big breweries.
-With just six taps and one hand-pull, beers are swapped out often so breweries from all over New Zealand can get their turn.
+This zany little craft beer bar is decorated largely from recycled materials, with plastic buckets for lampshades and awnings made from old skis.
+Golding's Free Dive is a free house, meaning they can put anything they like on tap with no obligations to big breweries, which means the lineup is always fresh and interesting.
 Patrons can also order pizza from nearby Pizza Pomodoro and have it delivered to their table while they drink.

 When brothers Jesse and Shep of Ti Kouka Café fame announced they were opening a new bakery, fans of their famous salted caramel cookies were thrilled.
 With a wealth of experience in the industry behind them, the brothers have helped transform Hannahs Laneway into a culinary hub with their fresh breads, pastries, sandwiches and of course those salted caramel delights.
 There are also a variety of gluten free options on the menu.

-As you stroll down the laneway, take a peek into the tiny ‘nut buttery’ where the team behind Fix and Fogg produce their delicious products.
-Fix and Fogg’s boutique, small-batch produced peanut butter is made right in the heart of Leeds Street and sold from the factory window.
-Their range consists of four flavours: Smooth, Crunchy, Smoke and Fire, and the decadent and very moreish Dark Chocolate peanut butter.
+Fix and Fogg produce their delicious products in a tiny 'nut buttery' tucked under the stairs.
+Their small-batch peanut butter is sold straight from the factory window, and you can pick up takeaway toast and merch too.
+Their range consists of four flavours: Smooth, Crunchy, Smoke and Fire, and decadent Dark Chocolate peanut butter.

 A new edition to the Leed Street community, Hanging Ditch brings to the table curious cocktail creations, delightful décor and... liquor hanging from the ceiling!
-Make sure to try 'The Cabin in the Woods', a Hanging Ditch signature: rum, lime, pistachio orgeat and lime is all you need to know.
+Make sure to try 'The Cabin in the Woods', a Hanging Ditch signature with rum, lime, pistachio orgeat and lime.